 After assembling your application form and necessary documents, the next step is to submit them and pay any attached fees.
 The address to send the application to is:

 P.O.
 Box 16521

 Columbus, Ohio 43216-6521

-To learn more about the renewal process and the expiration date of your dealer license, contact the BMV at (614) 752-7636.
+To get more information about the license expiry and renewal process, contact the BMV at (614) 752-7636.

 To sell more than five cars for profit within a year in Ohio, you must obtain an auto dealership license from the BMV.
 The process can be long and tiresome, but following the above steps will make it easy and guarantee the proper application.
 First, determine the cars you want to sell, gather all the necessary documents, learn about the associated fees, have a suitable business location, pass a criminal background check, obtain a surety bond, and meet all the BMV requirements.
 You can access the BMV site to get detailed steps and clarify all the requirements for more information.